-I look back at the first steps to yoga that I took in the early 1990's, I had just
+I look back to my first steps on the path to yoga in the 1990's, I had just

-joined a health club in the City of London where I was engaged in trade finance and then, one day, for no particular reason, I decided to join a yoga
+joined a health club in the City of London and, shortly thereafter, for no particular reason other than curiosity, I decided to join a yoga

 class.
-It was some years later when I looked back to those first steps
+It was some years later when I recalled looking back to those first small steps

-and recalled my yoga teacher saying to me that she thought I had become
+and to my yoga teacher saying that she thought I had become

-understood that the reason why yoga is practised is to reach a state of
+understood that the reason why yoga is practiced is to reach a state of

-total relaxation of the mind and body.
+total relaxation of the mind and body in order to meditate and, ultimately, be at one with the divine.
 I suppose my yoga teacher probably

-them also busy and the practise I intend to teach will encompass pranayama and meditation in addition to the traditional asanas, providing a comprehensive experience of Hatha Yoga.
+them also busy and the practice I teach encompasses pranayama (breathing) and a few minutes of meditation in addition to the traditional asanas, providing a comprehensive experience of Hatha Yoga.

 Thanks for visiting yogachap.com and I look forward to seeing you in class.